It’s not just the pandemic. The moon may be messing with your sleep, too, UW researchers find.

 Sleep and circadian rhythms have long been associated with the powerful effects of the sun cycle.
 But in recent years, a growing number of studies have suggested that another familiar celestial body might also be impacting your ability to get a restful night’s sleep: the moon.

 A paper published in the journal Science Advances found that people tend to have a harder time sleeping in the days leading up to a full moon.
-Researchers reported that sleep patterns among the study’s 98 participants appeared to fluctuate over the course of the 291/2-day lunar cycle, with the latest bedtimes and least amount of rest occurring on nights three to five days before the moon reaches its brightest phase.
+Researchers reported that sleep patterns among the study’s 98 participants appeared to fluctuate over the course of the 29½-day lunar cycle, with the latest bedtimes and least amount of rest occurring on nights three to five days before the moon reaches its brightest phase.
 They found a similar pattern in sleep data from another group of more than 460 people.

 Ahead of the full moon, it took people, on average, 30 minutes longer to fall asleep and they slept for 50 minutes less, said Leandro Casiraghi, the study’s lead author and a postdoctoral researcher in the Department of Biology at the University of Washington.